Back to Guides

 • Post it on the door if no mail slot (add 5 days)

-The tenant has until the termination date to pay the full amount of arrears and void the notice.
+Under Bill 60, the tenant has 7 days (until the termination date) to pay the full amount of arrears and void the notice.
 If they pay in full, the notice is void and you cannot proceed with an eviction based on it.

 Step 6: File L1 if Not Paid